Back to Home Figma Plugin · Live on Community

 Post the same updates to Teams, not just Slack.

-Ideas beyond that: variable-level detail, a daily/weekly digest mode, and per-channel filters.
 Have a request?
 Get in touch.

 FAQ